 I swapped out the light blue portrait over the bar cart for that Parisian nudie patootie in warmer tones.

-The chunks of frame are still sitting in the cup holder of my car, and one day I will get crafty and put Ms. Humpty Dumpty back together again.
+The chunks of the frame are still sitting in the cup holder of my car, and one day I will get crafty and put Ms. Humpty Dumpty back together again.
 Those missing chunks did get me one heck of a deal on this beauty though.

 The bar cart styling was dismantled…again and now it sits until I get a few hours to play.